Skip to content

 The term ‘emulsifier’ might sound like something from a lab, but for home cooks who have whipped up a vinaigrette, you’ll be familiar with it perhaps without even realising.

 Emulsifiers are used in food and drink where they have the crucial role of mixing and stabilising ingredients that don't naturally blend together, like oil and water.
 A common example is mayonnaise: the egg acts as an emulsifier to help mix the oil and lemon juice.
 Away from home, emulsifiers are used in the food industry and added to all sorts of products, including salad dressings, peanut butter, ice cream and baked goods.
 They are the reason your food stays smooth, enhancing taste, texture and shelf life.
-As well as being present in food items, emuslifiers are also used in pharmaceutical, personal hygiene, and cosmetic products.
+As well as being present in food items, emulsifiers are also used in pharmaceutical, personal hygiene, and cosmetic products.

 What are the different types of emulsifiers?